mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 ## TDM_LIBRARY LU

-The TDM_LIBRARY LU contains utilities that need to be copied to the project LUs.
-Below is the list of the LU level utilities:
+The TDM_LIBRARY LU holds utilities that must be copied to the project's LUs, as follows:

 ### Globals